stefek99/wings-integration/README.md

 # Wings Crowdsale Integration

-Wings is platform for evaluating and do ICO.
-Based on Ethereum smart contracts and IPFS.
+Wings is a platform for evaluating and conducting ICO's based on Ethereum smart contracts and IPFS.

-With Wings any ICO can pass evaluating procedure and launch ICO via Wings ICO constructor or by writing own crowdsale contract integrated with Wings.
+With Wings any ICO can that passes an evaluation procedure can launch an ICO via the Wings ICO constructor, or by writing its own crowdsale contract and integrateing it with Wings.

-To get more details read our [whitepaper](https://wingsfoundation.ch/docs/WINGS_Whitepaper_V1.1.2_en.pdf), visit [site](https://wings.ai), or join our [chat](https://telegram.me/wingschat) to talk.
+To get more details read our [whitepaper](https://wingsfoundation.ch/docs/WINGS_Whitepaper_V1.1.2_en.pdf), visit [site](https://wings.ai), or join our [chat](https://telegram.me/wingschat).

 ## Security

-Need to understand, that this is work in progress.
-Remember that you still work with real money, and any issue can lead to financial losses.
+Please understand that this project is still a work in progress.
+Remember that you are dealing with real money and any issue can potentially lead to financial losses.

-We strongly recommend to cover with tests your integration and implementation of crowdsale contract.
+We strongly recommend to cover your integration and implementation of the crowdsale contract with tests.

-We take no responsibility for your implementation decisions and any security problem you might experience during integration, even security issues in our smart contracts.
+We take no responsibility for your implementation decisions and any security problem you might experience during integration.

-If you reached security issues or any other issues, please, contact us by issues or sending us email: [support@wings.ai](mailto:support@wings.ai), we have generous bounties, read more [here](https://blog.wings.ai).
+If you encounter any security issues or otherwise related issues, please, contact us by support or send us an email: [support@wings.ai](mailto:support@wings.ai), we have generous bounties, read more [here](https://blog.wings.ai).

 ## Help

-If during integration you need help, we strongly recommend to contact us by email [support@wings.ai](mailto:support@wings.ai) or [telegram chat](https://telegram.me/wingschat), or directly contact [contributors](#contributors).
+If you need help during integration, we strongly recommend to contact us by email at [support@wings.ai](mailto:support@wings.ai), by [telegram chat](https://telegram.me/wingschat), or by directly contacting [contributors](#contributors).

 ## Overview

-To be able to participate in Wings ecosystem project that going to create his own crowdsale smart contract should use current documentation as start point of integration to Wings rewards contracts.
+To participate in the Wings ecosystem with a project that is going to create its own crowdsale smart contract use this current documentation as start point of integrating with Wings rewards contracts.

-Integration can be splitted in few steps:
+Integration can be split into the following steps:

-1. Development of crowdsale smart contract
+1. Development of a crowdsale smart contract
 2. Integration of Wings smart contracts
-3. Creation of a project with custom crowdsale contract on [Wings Platform](https://testnet.wings.ai) (via UI or manually)
+3. Creation of a project with custom crowdsale contract on the [Wings Platform](https://testnet.wings.ai) (via UI or manually)
-4. After forecasting successful done, start of custom crowdsale contract and crowdsale on [Wings Platform](https://testnet.wings.ai) (via UI or manually)
+4. After forecasting has successfully concluded, initiating the custom crowdsale contract and crowdsale on the [Wings Platform](https://testnet.wings.ai) (via UI or manually)

-This documentation describing only 1 step (indeed integration), about other parts read our blog [post](https://blog.wings.ai).
+This documentation describes step 1 in depth (integration), for steps 2-4 please visit our blog [post](https://blog.wings.ai).

-During integration developer of smart contract should follow rules described in current document, and understand dependencies that he has to implement to be sure that his smart contract works fine and can be integrated at all.
+During integration the developer of the smart contract should understand their dependencies and follow the rules described in the current document to be absolutely sure their smart contract works correctly.

-If developer doesn't follow rules it can produce bugs and issues, include financial losses.
+If the developer does not follow our rules it can lead to issues which many include financial losses.

 ## Requirements